Sport

 The 46-year-old does have limited experience within the women’s game from his time at Brighton, but that was as part of a far broader role.
 He is not a regular attendee of women’s games, although sources at the club suggest he does watch the team play via in-house feeds.

 While clubs across the women’s game are building infrastructure to enable teams to get the focus they require, Chelsea are dismantling theirs.
-With the team now set to be overseen by Stewart and Winstanley, alongside Chief Executive Officer Aki Mandhar who has zero prior football experience, having joined the club from a role as General Manager of The Athletic, it is impossible to see the removal of Green as anything other than a regression.
+With the team now set to be overseen by Stewart and Winstanley, alongside chief executive officer Aki Mandhar who has zero prior football experience, having joined the club from a role as general manager of The Athletic, it is impossible to see the removal of Green as anything other than a regression.

-It continues the process of the enshittification of Chelsea that has been a feature ever since Clearlake took over in 2022.
+It continues the process of the “enshittification” of Chelsea that has been a feature ever since the new owners took over in 2022.
 Co-owner Beghdad Eghbali memorably said that year that: “We thought Chelsea [was] frankly an asset, a business that was not terribly well managed on the football side, sporting side or promotional side.”
-Four years on, Chelsea are without a shirt sponsor, have had four different permanent men’s team managers and signed Joao Felix twice.
-Make of that what you will.

 Follow